yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * Thread pools
           * holding lots of objects reduces (sometimes quite drastically) the efficiency of GC
           * pools of objects are inevitably synchronized, and if the objects are frequently removed and replaced, the pool can have a lot of contention.
 The result is that access to the pool can become slower than initializing a new object
-          * performance impact of pools can be beneficial: pools allow access to scarce resources to be throttled (too many threads run simultaneously, the CPUs will be overwhelmed and performance will degrade)
+          * performance impact of pools can be beneficial: pools allow access to scarce resources to be throttled (too many threads run simultaneously, the CPUs will be overwhelmed and performance will degrade); this principle applies to remote system access as well, and is frequently seen with JDBC connections; if more JDBC connections are made to a database than it can handle, performance of the database will degrade
+        * thread-local variables
+          * much easier and less expensive to manage than objects in a pool
+          * there cannot be any more saved objects than threads, and much of the time it ends up being the same number; no throttling here;
+          * no synchronization since they can only be used within a single thread; the thread-local get() method is relatively fast
         * JDBC pools
+          * database connections are expensive to initialize
         * EJB pools
+          * can be expensive to initialize
         * Large arrays
+          * default initialization for all individual elements
         * Native NIO buffers
+          * allocating a direct java.nio.Buffer (that is, a buffer returned from calling the allocateDirect() method) is an expensive operation regardless of the size of the buffer.
+It is better to create one large buffer and manage the buffers from that by slicing off portions as required, and return them to be reused by future operations
         * Security classes
+          * instances of MessageDigest, Signature, and other security algorithms are expensive to initialize.
+The Apache-based XML code uses thread-local variables to save these instances
         * String encoder and decoder objects
+          * various classes in the JDK create and reuse these objects.
+For the most part, these are also soft references
         * StringBuilder helpers
+          * the BigDecimal class reuses a StringBuilder object when calculating intermediate results
         * Random number generators
+          * instances of either the Random and—especially—SecureRandom classes are expensive to seed
         * Names obtained from DNS lookups
+          * network lookups are expensive
         * ZIP encoders and encoders
+          * these are not particularly expensive to initialize.
+They are, however, quite expensive to free, because they rely on object finalization to ensure that the native memory they use is also freed
+      * large object pools of generic classes will most certainly lead to more performance issues than they solve.
+Leave these techniques to classes that are expensive to initialize, and when the number of the reused objects will be small

 ## 9 Threading and Synchronization Performance
   * Thread pools and thread executors